rbenlizar/Unix_Shares_Locator/README.md

 # Unix_Shares_Locator
-Locate network shares, the shares' owner, and groups have access
+Locate network shares, the shares' owner, and groups that have access